Get more from a Medicare Advantage plan.

 There are definitely plans in Kansas that are more popular than others, which you’d think would make your decision on coverage easier, but that’s not always the case.
-Each plan is as unique as the individual it coverage, and among Kansas residents enrolled in a Medicare Advantage plan, more than one-half (57%) are enrolled in a Local PPO plan, while 39% are enrolled in an HMO/HMOPOS, as reported by the Centers for Medicare and Medicaid Services.
+Among Kansas residents enrolled in a Medicare Advantage plan, 65% are enrolled in a Local PPO plan, while 33% are enrolled in an HMO/HMOPOS, as reported by the Centers for Medicare and Medicaid Services.
 Knowing how much Medicare plan coverage you need will help us determine what Medicare Advantage plan might best meet your needs.

 Popular carriers and Medicare Advantage plans in Kansas